AxelMontini/game-of-life/README.md

 The compilation features can be changed to either OpenGL rendering using glium or to a terminal backend, which should support most terminals.

-The computation is entirely done on the CPU (maybe use rust-gpu in the future to make it faster?).
+Through features it's possible to choose either CPU or GPU (maybe use rust-gpu in the future to make it faster?).